DevZest/RDO.Net/README.md

 * Your application is 100% strongly typed from database to GUI, all in clean C#/VB.Net code.
 Refactoring or changing your code is much easier than ever before.
 * Your data access is best balanced for both programmability and performance.
 Rich set of data objects such as `Model`, `Db`, `DbTable`, `DbQuery` and `DataSet` are provided.
 No more [object-relational impedance mismatch](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch).
 * Database testing and deployment is a first class citizen.
 Data access testing can be performed easily so that you can build much more robust data access layer, which is the core of your application.
 * A one-for-all, fully customizable data presenter is provided to handle presentation logic including layout, data binding and data validation, all consumed in clean C#/VB.Net code (no XAML needed).
 You don't need complex controls such as `ListBox`, `TreeView`, `DataGrid` any more.
-You UI code is greatly simplified because you can reuse all the presentation logic.
+You data presentation code is greatly simplified because you can reuse all the presentation logic.
 * And much more with a lightweight runtime - you only need to add several dlls into your application, size ranged from tens to several hundereds KBs.

 ## A Taste of RDO.Net